Sundin/mediawiki-docker/README.md

 Backups are stored in the `db_backup` folder.

-To restore a backup, simply run the following command in the root folder while the database container is running:
+To restore a backup, simply run the following command in the project's root folder while the database container is running:

     docker run --env-file=.env -v $PWD/db_backup:/backup --network="mediawiki-network" -e DB_RESTORE_TARGET=/backup/db_backup_20181115083120.gz deitch/mysql-backup

 (Replace `db_backup_20181115083120.gz` with the name of your backup file.)

+## Hosting on AWS EC2

+See [the EC2 instructions](/ec2.md) for details on how to get your MediaWiki instance running on EC2.

 ## Acknowledgments

-Full credits go to [Divinenephron](https://github.com/divinenephron/docker-mediawiki) for the VisualEditor setup.
+* Full credits go to [Divinenephron](https://github.com/divinenephron/docker-mediawiki) for the VisualEditor setup.
+* [deitch](https://github.com/deitch/mysql-backup) for the mysql-backup solution.